Raw Feeding Basics

 There are several ways to make the transition and these are going to depend on your dog's age, state of health, how long on current diet, and what that diet consists of.

-At all times, monitor their stools and if any digestive upsets manifest, take the transition a step back.
-There is no one-size-fits-all way to switching to raw.
-Ingenuity may be required for some dogs.
-A patient, slow approach for others.
+At all times, monitor their stools, and if any digestive upsets manifest, take the transition a step back.
+There is no one-size-fits-all way to switching to raw; ingenuity may be required for some dogs, a patient, slow approach for others.

 Doggy